NSHipster/articles/2012-10-08-at-compiler-directives.md

 )
 ```

-So if we were to go code-watching for the elusive Objective-C species, what would we look for?
+So if we were to go code-watching for the elusive Objective-C species,
+what would we look for?
 That's right:

 - Square brackets
 - Ridiculously-long method names
 - `@`'s

-`@`, or "at" sign compiler directives, are as central to understanding Objective-C's gestalt as its ancestry and underlying mechanisms.
-It's the sugary glue that allows Objective-C to be such a powerful, expressive language, and yet still compile all the way down to C.
+`@`, or "at" sign compiler directives,
+are as central to understanding Objective-C's gestalt
+as its ancestry and underlying mechanisms.
+It's the sugary glue that allows Objective-C to be such an expressive language,
+and yet still compile all the way down to C.

-Its uses are varied and disparate, to the point that the only accurate way to describe what `@` means by itself is "shorthand for something to do with Objective-C".
-They cover a broad range in usefulness and obscurity, from staples like `@interface` and `@implementation` to ones you could go your whole career without running into, like `@defs` and `@compatibility_alias`.
+Its uses are varied and disparate,
+to the point that the only accurate way to describe what `@` means by itself is
+"shorthand for something to do with Objective-C".
+They cover a broad range in usefulness and obscurity,
+from staples like `@interface` and `@implementation`
+to ones you could go your whole career without running into,
+like `@defs` and `@compatibility_alias`.

-But to anyone aspiring to be an NSHipster, intimate familiarity with `@` directives is tantamount to a music lover's ability to enumerate the entire Beatles catalog in chronological order (and most importantly, having unreasonably strong opinions about each of them).
+But to anyone aspiring to be an NSHipster,
+intimate familiarity with `@` directives is tantamount to
+a music lover's ability to enumerate the entire Beatles catalog in chronological order
+(and most importantly, having unreasonably strong opinions about each of them).

 ## Interface & Implementation

-`@interface` and `@implementation` are the first things you learn about when you start Objective-C:
+`@interface` and `@implementation` are the first things you encounter
+when you start learning Objective-C:

 ```objc
 // MyObject.h